Expat statistics: How many are we?

 Have you found other interesting figures?

-Let me know in the comments below or send me a direct mail to email@example.com by using the direct messaging box at the bottom of the page.
+Let me know in the comments below or send me a direct mail to email@example.com.

 You can also subscribe to my newsletter for not missing out on new blog posts.
 It’s free and I promise I won’t spam you 🙂